|The Frankfurt-Tipp rating:|

-No question, the mixture of real backgrounds and animated primeval creatures works great again.
-Technically, this 3D visit to the "Realm of Giants" is almost perfect.
-The dinosaurs look great and in most moments almost lifelike.
-In principle, the idea is also to present the whole thing in a more child-friendly way in order to bring young Dino fans closer to the world of primeval giants.
-However, when after a few minutes some unimaginative faecal jokes are used to get a quick laugh, a bad feeling quickly spreads, which unfortunately becomes more and more apparent during the course of the movie.
+No question, the blending of real-life backgrounds and animated prehistoric creatures works quite splendidly again here.
+Technically, this 3D visit to the realm of the giants is just about perfect.
+The dinosaurs look great and in most moments downright lifelike.
+In principle, the idea is also to present the whole thing a bit more child-friendly, to bring young dino fans closer to the world of prehistoric giants.
+But when after a few minutes unimaginative fecal jokes are used to achieve quick laughs, a bad feeling spreads quickly, which is unfortunately confirmed more and more in the course of the film.

-Because at the beginning of the film - apart from a completely unnecessary framework plot set in the present - the filmmakers try to be not only entertaining, but also informative, at least in the beginning, the makers later only rely on almost completely humanized characters, a little original love story and a hackneyed message about courage and friendship.
-The animals talk to each other, but without moving their mouths, which also seems a little strange.
-Thus the whole thing leaves a very undecided overall picture: it is not a real educational film, but also not pure "talking animals" animation fun.
-On the one hand it is aimed at a very young audience, on the other hand the dinosaur fights are quite brutal.
-If an evil dinosaur's arms are broken, that's not necessarily recommended for very young moviegoers.
+Because while the film at the beginning - apart from a completely unnecessary frame story set in the present - at least makes an effort to be not only entertaining but also informative, the makers later rely only on almost completely humanized characters, an unoriginal love story and a hackneyed message about courage and friendship.
+The animals do talk to each other, but without moving their mouths, which also seems a bit odd.
+So the whole thing leaves a very indecisive overall picture: it's not a real educational film, but it's not pure talking animal animation fun either.
+On the one hand, it's aimed at a very young audience, but on the other hand, the dino fights are implemented quite brutally.
+When a bad dino gets his arms broken, it's not necessarily recommended for very young moviegoers.

-However, these criticisms will probably only be noticed by older dinosaur fans who enjoy the first-class animations but won't be enthusiastic about the childish gags - including the sayings of bird Alex alias Otto Waalkes.
-Children, however, will definitely love the movie, as their demands are quite different from those of adult viewers.
-But even if the film is a lot of fun for the younger dinosaur fanatics, it would have been nice if the makers would have trusted the children with a little more attention and interest for information transfer in the way it was practiced in the series.
-You don't necessarily have to dumb down such substances to entertain children well.
-Therefore: Visual top, content rather flop, but for Dino fans between 6 and 11 years absolutely worth seeing!
+However, these criticisms will probably only be noticed by older dino fans, who will enjoy the top-notch animation but won't be too thrilled by the childish gags - the sayings of bird Alex aka Otto Waalkes included.
+Children, however, are guaranteed to love the film, as their expectations are simply quite different from those of adult viewers.
+But even if the film is a lot of fun for younger dinosaur fanatics, it would have been nice if the makers had also given children a little more attention and interest in information transfer in the way it was practiced in the series.
+You don't necessarily have to dumb down such material to entertain children well.
+Therefore: Visually top, contentwise rather flop, but for dino fans between 6 and 11 years nevertheless absolutely worth seeing!